dotnet/docs/docs/visual-basic/reference/vb6-support.md

 Since the initial release of this support statement, the Windows Server 2008 operating system has been released.
 This document has been updated to clarify Microsoft’s support for VB6 on Windows Server 2008.

 The VB6 runtime will ship and will be supported in Windows Server 2008 for the lifetime of the OS.
 Visual Basic 6.0 runtime files continue to be 32-bit only, and all components must be hosted in 32-bit application processes.
-Developers can think of the support story for Windows Server 2008 as being the same as it is for Windows Vista.

 ## Windows Server 2008 R2